 - Email: firstname.lastname@example.org

-Please note, any enquiries regarding a legal claim and/or legal matters should be directed to the file handler concerned using the contact information detailed within the client care letter.
+Any enquiries regarding the legal claim and/or legal matters should be directed to your file handler.
+Contact information for your file handler is detailed within your client care letter.